apache/trafficserver/doc/developer-guide/introduction/index.en.rst

 Below is a section-by-section breakdown of this guide:

+:ref:`developer-header-files`
+   The header file directory structure, where to find headers for particular tasks.

 :ref:`developer-plugins-getting-started`
    How to compile and load plugins.
 Walks through a simple "hello world" example; explains how to initialize and register plugins.
 Basic structures